-The Keir Choreographic Award is a national biennial award dedicated to commissioning short works and promoting innovative, experimental and cross-artform practices in contemporary dance.
-The award invites Australian professional artists with an established practice to propose a choreographic idea for an original live performance.
-See the eight 2020 commissioned artists below.
+The Keir Choreographic Award is a national biennial award dedicated to commissioning original works and promoting innovative, experimental and cross-artform practices in contemporary dance.

 Alison Currie & David Cross